Solving Weak Wi-Fi in Basement

 What options are there for solving weak Wi-Fi in a basement?
 This can be important when basements are converted into bedrooms, as is often the case in rented and shared houses, or when they are used as a man cave or other work/study room.
 Basements can run into this problem quite a lot, since they often have thicker walls which block out the Wi-Fi signal even more.

 Powerline adapters can again be an effective solution for solving weak Wi-Fi in basements.
 By using the house’s existing electrical wiring, a strong internet connection can be sent down to the basement or any other room, allowing for higher bandwidth activities like gaming or streaming even at some distance from the router.
-Wireless Powerline Adapters can also be an option for those who want to also use portable devices like iPhones and tablets down there.

 The Problem of Weak Wi-Fi

 This added to the fact that Wi-Fi will also degrade the more “stuff” it has to pass through, like walls, floors, and furniture, means that weak Wi-Fi is still a problem in some houses, particularly older or larger ones.
-Router technology has improved in recent years to alleviate this, and the new 802.11ax Wi-Fi standard is set to take another big step in Wi-Fi technology as it is rolled out over the next few years.

 A basement may have additional complications, since the signal may need top travel through floors which are even thicker than walls, further weakening the signal.
 Furthermore, if the wireless router is installed upstairs at on the top floor, the the signal may have two or more floors to pass through, making signal dropouts even more likely.
 Weak Wi-Fi in basements is not uncommon, so what is the solution?